Cofeight/blogging-tech/README.md

 ## Description
-A simple blog for Tech enthusiasts utilizing CRUD functionality.
+A simple blog for Go-Pro enthusiasts utilizing CRUD functionality.

 ## Table of Contents